linxicindyzeng/linxicindyzeng.github.io/_projects/CCAS.md

 Below is an interactive graph of the age of each city's high school CCAS in 2020. <!-- I plan to develop this into a graph containing information from 2003 to 2022, and each year is a layer the user can select to display or hide.
 This would be a good visualization of the first movers (the cities with darker shades) and the dynamic spread over time.
 It will be easy given that I've already visualized 2020's data.
 I will only need a bit more time to learn addTiles(). -->

-It can be seen that the "biggest" cities in China, Beijing, Shanghai, Shenzhen, and more generally, the south-east coastal cities were pioneers in implementing a CCAS at the high school level.
+The biggest cities in China, Beijing, Shanghai, Shenzhen, and the south-east coastal cities were pioneers in implementing a CCAS for high school admissions.

 <iframe src="/assets/img/Agein2020.html"></iframe>